 Give one dose of Meningococcal ACWY conjugate vaccine and one dose of the Meningococcal B vaccine.
 After 4 weeks give a second dose of the Meningcoccal B vaccine.

 |Meningococcal Group ACWY conjugate (Menveo® or Nimenrix®)

 |Recommended yearly to all adult patients during the influenza season.

 |Give at the same time as the Meningococcal ACWY conjugate vaccine.
 For all patients re-immunisation is recommended every 5 years.

 |For further information see the Green Book (Immunisation against Infectious Diseases) via https://www.gov.uk/government/organisations/department-of-health.

 If true penicillin / beta-lactam allergy:

-Erythromycin oral 500mg every 24 hours.
+Erythromycin oral 500mg once daily.